Butte County, California: Federal

-Butte is a bellwether county in presidential elections, and one of only thirteen to have voted for Obama in 2008, Romney in 2012, Trump in 2016, and Biden in 2020.
+Butte is a bellwether county in presidential elections, and one of only thirteen to have voted for Barack Obama in 2008, Mitt Romney in 2012, Donald Trump in 2016, and Joe Biden in 2020.

 Education

 Public schools

 There are roughly 90 public schools in the county according to the National Center for Educational Statistics.

-The schools are operated by the County Office of Education and 15 school districts, which are:
+The following school districts cover portions of the county: